fssa-batch3/balaji.saravanan__web_project/README.md

         5. Click "Save" button to save the details.
     * Expected result :
         * The details of the user has been updated.
-        * The user add other values.
+        * The user add address, city , age and gender values.

 VIEW LEADER PROFILE :  ( COMPLETED )

 * Scenario 1: Successfully view Leader profile
     * Steps :
-        1. Login as a user.
+        1. As a user.
+        2. click the details page, ad select party.
-        2. Navigate to the leader profile listing page.
+        3. Navigate to the leader profile listing page.
-        3. View the list of available leader profile list.
+        4. View the list of available leader profile list.
     * Expected result :
         * The user can view the list of available leader profile list.